codinglead/codinglead.github.io/_courses/fetch-reddit-course/part3.md

   let data = [];

   // looping through the array of objects
-  // that we got from the reddit api arr.forEach(function (obj) {
+  // that we got from the Reddit API arr.forEach(function (obj) {
     // pass in a object with the data
-    // we want and the element ot append
+    // we want and the element to append
     // the data with
     data.push({
       data: obj.data.title,
       element: 'h1'
     });

-    // checking if a image exist
+    // checking if an image exist
     if (obj.data.url.includes('jpg')) {
       data.push({
         data: obj.data.preview.images[0].source.url,